gergund/zabbix_api/README.md

 zabbix_api
 ==========

-added v2.0
+added v2.0<br/>
+some minor features could not work, they will be updated soon.<br/>

-scripts for v1.8 will be upated soon.
+scripts for v1.8 will be upated soon.<br/>

 for v2.0 execute zabbix_host_add.py -h to view help and available options.